idaholab/moose/modules/tensor_mechanics/doc/content/modules/tensor_mechanics/tutorials/introduction/step02.md

 > - [ADComputeFiniteStrainElasticStress](ADComputeFiniteStrainElasticStress.md)

-Once you've answerd the questions and run this example we will move on to [Step 3](introduction/step03.md) where the consept of subdomains or "blocks" is introduced.
+Once you've answerd the questions and run this example we will move on to [Step 3](introduction/step03.md) where the concept of subdomains or "blocks" is introduced.